mvinyard/torch-adata/docs/source/index.rst

-.. annoyance documentation master file, created by sphinx-quickstart on Thu Dec 23 03:47:27 2021.
+.. torch-adata documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-../imgs/torch-adata.logo.large.svg
+torch-adata
 ======================================

 .. toctree::